 Before you demand a “data-driven” justice system, make sure you know who is actually behind the wheel.

-Jeffrey Butts, August 2019
+Jeffrey Butts, August 2020 (rev)

-Moreover, evaluation researchers are rational creatures.
+Evaluation researchers are also rational creatures.
 Their main goal is to publish–a lot.
-This means they prefer to evaluate interventions that can be tested with administrative data so they don’t have to spend their own time collecting and creating data.
-And, they know it is easier to generate strong effects from the larger sample sizes made possible with individual-level interventions.
-So, like their funding partners, they prefer to address crime and justice issues at the individual level, mainly with therapeutic interventions and law enforcement approaches.
+They prefer to evaluate interventions that can be tested quickly with administrative data so they don’t have to spend time collecting new data.
+Community-level interventions and prevention programs are time consuming, hard to control, and more likely to produce ambiguous findings.
+It’s a slow, labor intensive road that may lead to fewer publications and less exciting results.
+So, like their funding partners, most evaluation researchers prefer to address crime and justice issues at the individual level, testing therapeutic interventions and law enforcement strategies.

 When someone tells you “what research says” about how to reduce crime and violence, remember they’re describing a research base created by people and organizations with opinions, values, and self-interest.